flatiron/blacksmith/topics/what-is-require/article.md

     { message: 'hi', say: [Function] }
     node> require('./example.js').message = "hey" //set the message to "hey" 'hey'
-    node> require('./example.js') //"reload" the file
+    node> require('./example.js') //One might think that this "reloads" the file...
-    { message: 'hey', say: [Function] } //but the message is still "hey" because it is from the cache
+    { message: 'hey', say: [Function] } //...but the message is still "hey" because of the module cache.

-As you can see `example.js` is evaluated the first time `require('./example.js')` is evaluated and the second time the object is returned from a cache.
-For extra emphasis, it is the *same object* both time.
+As you can see from the above, `example.js` is evaluated the first time, but all subsequent calls to `require()` only invoke the module cache, rather than reading the file again.
+As seen above, this can occasionally produce side effects.

-The rules of where `require` finds the files can be a little complex, but the simple rule of thumb, if the file doesn't start with "./" or "/", then either considered a core module or a dependency in the `node_modules` folder.
+The rules of where `require` finds the files can be a little complex, but a simple rule of thumb is that if the file doesn't start with "./" or "/", then it is either considered a core module (and the local Node path is checked), or a dependency in the local `node_modules` folder.
 If the file starts with "./" it is considered a relative file to the file that called `require`.
 If the file starts with "/", it is considered an absolute path.
 NOTE: you can omited ".js" and `require` will automatically append it if needed.
 For more detailed information, http://nodejs.org/docs/v0.4.2/api/modules.html#all_Together...

-An extra note, if the "file" passed to require is actually a directory, it will first look for `package.json` in the directory and load the file referenced in the `main` property.
-Otherwise it will try and load `index.js`.
+An extra note: if the filename passed to `require` is actually a directory, it will first look for `package.json` in the directory and load the file referenced in the `main` property.
+Otherwise, it will look for an `index.js`.

-There is a global variable called `require.paths` that you can modify to change the directories that `require` searches, but generally you should avoid touching it.
-It changes for all the search paths in your project which can have some unexpected side effects.
-Also, it may be removed in future releases.